Crispigf/-IT3038C-BashProject/README.md

 ## Test

-this repo contain a CSV test file to test these arg
+this repo contain a CSV test file (Test.csv) to test these arg